blue-sky-r/keyboard-test/README.md

 - execute kbd-tst.py with some optional parameters (see bellow)
 - pressing each untested key at least once (shown white on visual layout, pressing the key changes its color to red/green)
 - repeat until all keys are tested (recognized by kbd-tst)
-- check result status (single line)
+- check result status (single line report)

 ### xinput id
 Due to dymanic nature and hot-plugging support of xinput ids we have to find the correct device id of KUT (keyboatd under test)